How to create an After Effects rendering bot

 Let’s explore each of the options further.

-Creating an After Effects render bot with Nexrender
+Creating an online After Effects render bot with Nexrender

-Since i’m not a technical person i can’t go too much into the details of this option.
-Luckily the documentation is pretty extensive and if you know how to code it won’t be too hard for you to set up Nexrender.
+The good news is that Nexrender has pretty extensive documentation and if you know how to code it won’t be too hard for you to set it up.

 The main thing you need to know is that each render in Nexrender is a .json file with a defined model.
 It’s called a job.
 Here’s what it contains: